MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/sample-softphone-integration.md

 > [!Important]
 > [!INCLUDE[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-[Download](https://go.microsoft.com/fwlink/?linkid=2025867) the sample integration of a softphone with Dynamics 365 using Channel Integration Framework.
+Go to the [Dynamics 365 Insider Portal](https://go.microsoft.com/fwlink/p/?linkid=2025867) to download the sample to integrate a softphone with Dynamics 365 using Channel Integration Framework.

 > [!NOTE]
 > The sample code does not support Internet Explorer and on browsers that do not have webRTC support.
 More information [WebRTC](https://webrtc.org/)